Noticed your credit card debt going up? You aren’t the only one.

 Make a list, check it twice

-There are non-profit credit counseling services which will NOT provide you with a 0% balance transfer.
-Instead, they will assist you in consolidating all of your balances, find a lower-loan interest rate to pay off all of your balances so that you only have one debt to pay, making it easier to make payments and live on a balanced budget.
+There are non-profit credit counseling services that DON’T provide you with a 0% balance transfer.
+Instead, they help you consolidate your balances, and find a lower-loan interest rate to pay them off.
+This way, your payments (and budget) are much easier to manage .